 SCAP also began working with a consulting firm to improve awareness of Panamanian coffee.
 At the time, the country’s coffee was still not very well-known.
 It was a small producer, and much of its harvest was historically consumed in-country.
 In particular, many people just did not know about the quality of coffee that Panama was producing.

-Together with the consulting firm, they came up with the idea of a coffee competition followed by an internet auction – the first of its kind.
-The coffee growers organized themselves and launched the inaugural Best of Panama (BOP) in 1996, three years before the first Cup of Excellence.
+Together with the consulting firm, they came up with the idea of a coffee competition – something that would would in time revolutionize Panama’s coffee industry.
+The coffee growers organized themselves and launched the inaugural Best of Panama (BOP) in 1996.

 Best of Panama Transformed Coffee Prices

-Best of Panama was remarkable: it was the first coffee competition and auction, it was completely organized by coffee producers, and it also managed to change the future of Panamanian coffee.
+Best of Panama was remarkable: it was the first coffee competition, it was completely organized by coffee producers, and it also managed to change the future of Panamanian coffee.

 In 2002, the second BOP auction, the winning coffee from Elida Estate sold for US $2.37/lb.
 At the time, this was around five times the world market price, which had been falling since 1997.
 The event had proven to truly be a new and innovative way for the producers of Panama to engage with the international community.

 What’s more, it is also tied to the discovery of Panamanian Geisha.
 This variety had grown in Ethiopia for centuries, and Panama for at least 50 years, but its potential had gone undetected.
 Then in 2003, the Peterson Family of Hacienda La Esmeralda realized they had an exceptional crop.

 The next year, the Petersons entered their Geisha into BOP.
 It sold for US $21/lb – an astonishing amount back then, although nothing compared to the US $350.25/lb it went for nine years later, in the 2013 BOP.

 Today, Geisha is one of the most expensive and celebrated varieties in the industry.
 It is also still strongly associated with Panama.